 More details: ENC submissions general instructions

-At least one author of an accepted full-length paper or extended abstract is required to register for, attend, and present the work at the workshop.
-Failure to comply with this requirement will result in the paper not being included in the conference proceedings (full-length article) or not given consideration for further processing (extended abstract).
+At least one author of an accepted paper is required to register for, attend, and present the work at the workshop.
+Failure to comply with this requirement will result in the paper not being included in the conference proceedings.
+Authors are strongly encouraged to use the IEEE conference template to improve the quality of their the camera-ready version.

 Further information: